-- Cardboard (without ink or tape), weed mat or gravel – optional but useful to kill weeds if building your spiral straight on top of lawn.
+- Cardboard (without ink or tape), weed mat or gravel.
+These are optional but useful to kill weeds if building your spiral straight on top of lawn.
 (I avoid carpet because it’s likely been treated with chemicals that will leach into the soil as it breaks down).
 Alternatively, you may need a drill for drainage holes if building on concrete.

-- Organic matter such as mushroom compost, worm castings, lucerne, mulch, straw and garden soil to build fertility to feed your garden long term (quantity depends on diameter of your spiral).
+- Organic matter such as mushroom compost, worm castings, lucerne, Coir peat bricks or coco husk, mulch, straw and garden soil.
+These help build fertility to feed your garden long term.
+Quantity depends on diameter of your spiral.

-- Compost (for planting your herbs into – preferably homemade so it will be full of living microorganisms or alternately, a certified organic compost).
+- Compost (for planting your herbs into).
+Preferably homemade so it will be full of living microorganisms or alternately, a compost.

 - Rock minerals and organic fertiliser (to add nutrients to your soil).

-- Mulch (whatever you have available) e.g. lucerne, sugarcane, baled grassy mulch hay, pea straw, grass clippings, leaves, etc.
+- Mulch (whatever you have available) e.g. lucerne/alfalfa, sugarcane, baled grassy mulch hay, pea straw, grass clippings, leaves, etc.

 - Herb seedlings; bay tree and vegetable seedlings if planting.

 - (Optional) pond materials and irrigation fittings if including.